cyclotron-bonn/irrad_control/README.rst

 Installation
 ============

-Due to dependencies, you have to have Python 3.8  with the following packages installed:
+You have to have Python 3.8 or 3.9  with the following packages installed:

 - numpy
 - pyyaml